Reporting guidelines under development for other study designs

 - E-mail: Marlen.firstname.lastname@example.org

 The reporting of patient and public involvement (PPI) in research can be enhanced with the help of the GRIPP reporting guideline.
 However, the usual PPI approach may not be “accessible” to all patient populations, such as those with communication difficulties, like people with aphasia (an acquired communication challenge, where the affected individuals have difficulty with language or speech, that may involve reading, listening, speaking, typing or writing, caused by brain damage or progressive neurological conditions).
-The group conducting this project aims to develop a reporting guideline about the PPI initiative of the inclusion of people with aphasia as research partners.
+The group conducting this project aims to develop a reporting guideline about the PPI initiative of including people with aphasia as research partners.
 PAOLI reporting guideline aims to improve the potential for indexing and knowledge synthesis, the quality in reporting the level and type of patient involvement, and comparative effectiveness of PPI studies to determine best practices in aphasia recovery and rehabilitation.

 - Contact: Marina Charalambous.
 Laboratory of Cognitive and Neurological Sciences (LCNS), Faculty of Science and Medicine, University of Fribourg, Switzerland.
 E-mail: email@example.com

-The project started in May 2022.
+The MRC-UKRI-funded project started in May 2022.
 The group developing the reporting guideline, based at the Department of Targeted Intervention, UCL, plans to conduct a systematic review, and after ethics approval, a three-round e-Delphi survey, and workshops with piloting.
 They plan to have several outputs: two peer-reviewed publications (systematic review and agreed standards); a manual, and a visual toolkit in English, Spanish and French to promote accessibility and use of the methods.
 The main document is planned to be published in September 2023 as an open-access document.